ThinkR-open/togglr/README.md

 ```

-## get total time passed on the current project
+## Get total time passed on the current project

 ```{r}
 get_current_duration()# the current track